invm/noir-docs/docs/getting-started.md

 - 🏃‍♂️ Run multiple queries at once and paginate between results
 - ⌨️ Keyboard-driven, achieve everything with only the keyboard
 - 🎡 Modify ui, grid and editor themes however you like
-- 📈 Viewcomplex rows in a JSON mod which allows search
+- 📈 View complex rows in a JSON mod which allows search
 - 👉 Quick actions

 ### Supported databases